 "The Ukraine crisis is most likely not just a regional problem," Merkel said Monday in her speech at the Lowy Institute for International Peace, an Australian think tank.
 "In this case, we see it affects us all."

-Merkel had also on the sidelines of the G20 summit.
+Merkel had also discussed the issue with Putin on the sidelines of the G20 summit.
 On Monday, Moscow expelled German and Polish diplomats in a tit-for-tat measure for similar expulsions of Russian staff from those countries.

 mkg/se (Reuters, AFP, dpa, AP)